Games

 The Inverted Spire

-I created photorealistic black-and-white painted artwork (painted in Photoshop & CSP) with subtle animations (using moving 2D layers and ATL transforms).
-All GUI assets are likewise painted in Photoshop and animated with ATL.Here is a dev log on the step-by-step process of painting character facial expressions.
+I created photorealistic black-and-white painted artwork (painted in Photoshop & Clip Studio Paint) with subtle animations (using moving 2D layers and ATL transforms).
+All GUI assets were likewise painted in Photoshop and animated with ATL (the built-in Ren'py Animation and Transformation Language).

 The Inverted Spire takes place in an original world rich with lore.
 I draw and write about this world simultaneously, with an eye for necessary details to bring the branching narrative to life with accompanying visuals.
 Concept art is drawn in a sketchbook, and later polished digitally.Here is a dev log illustrating the way worldbuilding, writing and concept art work together behind the scenes to deliver the impression of a living world.Other dev logs discuss my worldbuilding and narrative design influences from working in backstage theatre, favourite speculative fantasy fiction, and a legacy of experimental games that focus on character relationships.